guo-han/Position-Based-Fluids/README.md

     (Click to View our Demo Video)
 </p>
 <p align="center">
     Here we present our group project developed for the <a href = "https://crl.ethz.ch/teaching/PBS23/index.html">Physically-based Simulation in Computer Graphics</a> course at ETH Zurich.
-Our work involved the implementation of several key features, including position-based fluids (PBF), handling of simple static rigid body, and the generation of diffuse materials such as spray, foam, and bubbles.
+Our work involved the implementation of several key features, including position-based fluids (PBF), handling of simple static rigid body, and generating diffuse materials such as spray, foam, and bubbles.
 </p>

 ## Presentation Video

 ## Environment Setup
-To run the real time simulation, you need to install <a href="https://www.taichi-lang.org/">Taichi</a> and <a href="http://www.open3d.org/">Open3d</a>.
-The python version we use is 3.10.13, the taichi version we use is taichi==1.6.0, the Open3d version we use is open3d==0.17.0.
+To run the real-time simulation, you need to install <a href="https://www.taichi-lang.org/">Taichi</a> and <a href="http://www.open3d.org/">Open3d</a>.
+The Python version we use is 3.10.13, the Taichi version is taichi==1.6.0, and the Open3d version is open3d==0.17.0.

 To run the rendering, you need to install <a href="https://github.com/InteractiveComputerGraphics/splashsurf">splashsurf</a> and <a href="https://www.blender.org/">Blender python API </a>
 ## Code Usage
 ### Real-time Simulation
-In this project, we built from scratch a Real-time Position-based Fluid Simulation pipeling, with advanced features like: static rigid body collision and white particles generation (foam, spray and bubbles).
-It is fully developed with TaiChi language and provides a GGUI interface for visualization.
+In this project, we built from scratch a Real-time Position-based Fluid Simulation pipeline, with advanced features like: static rigid body collision and white particle generation (foam, spray, and bubbles).
+It is fully developed with the Taichi language and provides a GGUI interface for visualization.
 We also provide scripts to export the particle-based simulation results into mesh, and render the final scene with Blender Python APIs.

 The simulation process can run at 25+FPS on RTX 3070 GPU.